 Independent shops, relaxing cafés and al-fresco restaurants are all available at Chelsea Farmer’s Market.

 In the summer, the courtyard becomes especially vibrant as the restaurants extend their outdoor dining.
 You’d be forgiven for thinking you were somewhere a little more Mediterranean.

-29 Stamford Bridge – Home of the Champions
+29. Stamford Bridge – Home of Chelsea FC

 You’d be forgiven for thinking that Stamford Bridge, home of Chelsea Football Club, is located in Chelsea.
 It’s actually located in Fulham, SW6.

 Stamford Bridge is just outside of Chelsea, approximately a 20 minute (1 mile) walk from King’s Road, and if you’re eager to go and view the stadium, take a look online as Groupon usually have discounted tickets.

 As iconic as the glass domes that adorn the rooftop of the Design Centre in Chelsea Harbour, is its reputation as a world leader in showcasing luxurious design and decoration.